PV11 - Client

 - .avi (uncompressed)

-- .gif – NOTE: use the webplay
+- .gif – NOTE: as a animated background in the message editor

 How do I make a really simple message?